Disposal and its effect on your concession

 - sell or transfer part of your interest in the property

-- lease out a room or granny flat on the property
+- lease, rent or grant exclusive possession of a room or granny flat on the property before 10 September 2024

 - transfer part of your interest in the property, even under a court order